lantacisaza/Safeguard-system-for-autonomous-flights-in-Mocap-Arena/README.md

 ---
 ## Usage
 You will need 5 terminals opened at the same time.
-### 1. 2 terminals for the joystick connection, see this repo https://github.com/lantacisaza/joy2crsf_ros2
+### 1. Two terminals for the joystick connection, see this repo https://github.com/lantacisaza/joy2crsf_ros2
-### 2. 2 terminals for the mocap system, from above
+### 2. Two terminals for the mocap system, from above
-### 3. 1 terminal to run the main script
+### 3. One terminal to run the main script
 ```bash
 cd ros2_ws
 colcon build